Becoming a Quality Assurance Inspector

 Quality assurance inspectors, like other quality control inspectors, spend time in an office setting as well as on site, making evaluations of products and goods.
 They may be exposed to some dangerous locations and materials and must wear appropriate clothing and protective gear when completing their inspections.
 The majority work full-time during business days, although some night and weekend hours may be required.

-|Degree Level||High school diploma usually required, but associate's and bachelor's degree programs are available*|
+|Degree Level||High school diploma; associate's and bachelor's degree programs available|

-|Degree Fields||Quality assurance, quality management, quality assurance technician, manufacturing management or a related field****|
+|Degree Fields||Quality assurance, quality management, quality assurance technician, manufacturing management, or a related field|

-|Certification||Not required; voluntary certification is available from the American Society for Quality (ASQ)*|
+|Certification||Not required; voluntary certification available from the American Society for Quality (ASQ)|

 |Experience||1-2 years' related experience|

-- Complete elective math and science courses.
+So, what are the specific steps necessary to get started in this field?
+A minimum of a high school diploma is required to work as a quality assurance inspector.
+Therefore, graduating from high school or earning a GED certificate is the first step to a career in the field.
 Elective math and science high school-level courses provide instruction about measurement, testing and scientific techniques.
 Because much of a QA inspector's job duties include measuring and testing products, these courses can provide a solid foundation for the types of tasks an individual will complete in his or her future career.